katcipis/sophia/notes/articles/intel-clear-containers.md

 involving kvm, but I would have 0 confidence on saying it is safe (there is a lot of jumps to addresses and assumptions and memory maps being disabled...etc).

+The main basis for thinking that this is a good idea is that the hypervisor is safer than the operational system.
+For example the paper is always talking about how when you compromise the operational system you compromise all containers.
+But the same applies to hypervisors as well, so it seems only a matter to decide which one is simpler and safer.
+Virtualization is never simple to me, isolation seems like a subset of the virtualzation problem..so I fail to understand why hypervisors and virtualization are conceptually safer than pure isolation implemented on an operational system.

 The whole thing seems like Intel trying to couple the idea of isolation to their hardware features so you will depend even more on their hardware.
 It may seem as a good idea just because of a total failure from operational